 Sometimes, it is difficult to tell if a dog is sick or injured.
 Our dogs cannot communicate with us in words, so we must rely on their actions and attitudes to guide us.
-You know your own dog better than anyone else, so you may be the first to notice that something is wrong.
-Family and friends who do not see your dog every day may notice subtle changes that need to be addressed.
+You know your dog better than anyone else, so you may be the first to notice that something is wrong.
+On the other hand, family and friends who do not see your dog every day may notice subtle changes that can sneak up on you.

-It's important to understand that dogs do not generally exhibit signs of illness when they first become sick.
+It's important to understand that dogs do not generally exhibit signs of illness when they first start to feel bad.
 It is believed that they instinctively hide their illness as a form of self-protection (appearing weak would have made them vulnerable in the wild).
-In addition, dogs are not emotionally attached to their own discomfort the way humans are, so they are more likely to act normally when they feel under-the-weather.
+Also, dogs do not seem to experience some of the emotional effects associated with illness the way humans do (fear of mortality, for example), so they are more likely to act normally when they feel a little under-the-weather.

-Body language clues are usually subtle, but they can give us some information if we pay close attention.
+Body language clues are usually subtle, at least at first, but they can give us some information if we pay close attention.
 There are specific symptoms that dogs will exhibit when they can no longer hide their illness.
-You should watch for signs of illness so you can get your dog to a veterinarian in a timely manner.
+You should watch for these signs so you can get your dog to a veterinarian promptly.
 Be sure to find the right veterinarian and establish a good relationship with that vet so you are more comfortable calling when something comes up.

 Signs of Illness in Dogs